Texas Sales and Use Tax

 If you are not sure if you have established nexus in Texas, you can usually get free help by contacting the Texas Comptroller of Public Accounts.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Texas.
 Click here for listing of recommended resources.

-Special rules applying to Texas sales tax and use taxes?
+Special rules applying to Texas:

 - Shipping is taxable.